Skip to main content

 Destination

-For the destination we're using Weaviate Cloud Services.
-You would need to create an account and get a URL and an API key for your Weaviate instance.
-We're also be using OpenAI API to generate embeddings for the text data needed to perform vector search.
-If you haven't already, you would need to create an account and get an API key for OpenAI API.
+For the destination, we're using Weaviate Cloud Services.
+You will need to create an account and get a URL and an API key for your Weaviate instance.
+We're also using the OpenAI API to generate embeddings for the text data needed to perform vector search.
+If you haven't already, you will need to create an account and get an API key for the OpenAI API.

 When you have the credentials, add more lines to the dlt secrets file ~/.dlt/secrets.toml: